 Have your Say about these ESL Number Activities

 Do you have a go-to ESL number game or activity?
 Have you tried out any of the number activities on this list?
-Or, do you have any go-to ESL numbers games that you’d like to recommend.
+Or, do you have any go-to ESL maths games that you’d like to recommend.
 Please leave a comment below and we’d love to hear from you.

 Also be sure to give this article a share on Facebook, Pinterest, or Twitter.
 It’ll help other busy teachers, like yourself find this useful resource.